Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{Experiments on AutoPET}

-For whole-body tumor segmentation, our designed model and seven comparison models are evaluated using four metrics, as shown in the Table X. Among the current advanced methods, TransUNet achieves the best DSC of 61.95\%, the best HD95 of 22.329mm, and the best Precision of 72.98\%.
+For whole-body tumor segmentation, our designed model and seven comparison models are evaluated using four metrics, as shown in the Table \ref{tab:AUTOPET}.
+TransUNet achieves the best DSC of 61.95\%, the best HD95 of 22.329mm, and the best Precision of 72.98\%.
 Additionally, FSCA-Net achieves a Recall of 62.07\%.
 However, our designed model MCFNet improves by 1.92\% in DSC, reduces HD95 by 0.078mm, increases Recall by 3.28\%, and improves Precision by 0.93\%.

-As shown in Fig. 8, four segmentation cases from the AutoPET dataset are presented.
-The erroneous segmentation areas are all marked with red boxes.
+Fig. \ref{autopetComparedModel} and Fig. \ref{autopetMCFNet} present four segmentation cases from the AutoPET dataset, with erroneous areas marked in red boxes.
 In the whole-body tumor segmentation images, there are many background areas that appear white and have smooth edges but are not tumors, leading the segmentation models to mistakenly identify tumor regions.
-From a comprehensive observation of the four cases, it can be seen that most models exhibit confusion between the background and tumor regions.
-Specifically, UNet and TransUNet have issues with over-segmentation and under-segmentation.
-Swin-Unet, UCTransNet, and FSCA-Net all display errors in segmentation, while TransCASCADE and Cascaded MERIT show cases of under-segmentation.
-Although the MCFNet model has performed relatively well in tumor segmentation, there is still room for improvement in segmenting the detailed boundaries of tumor regions.
+Most models confuse background with tumor regions, with UNet and TransUNet showing over- and under-segmentation.
+Swin-Unet, UCTransNet, and FSCA-Net also exhibit errors, while TransCASCADE and Cascaded MERIT show under-segmentation.
+MCFNet performs well but can still improve in segmenting detailed tumor boundaries.